Man struck by car in University area of Charlotte

 A pedestrian was struck and killed by a vehicle along University City Boulevard late Friday night, according to the Charlotte Mecklenburg Police Department.

 Shortly before midnight, the man was walking in the right lane of the roadway when he was struck by a van, police said.
-The man, whose name has not been released, was in the roadway.
+The man, identified as 24-year-old Vivek Pathipati, was in the roadway.

 No charges have been filed against the driver of the van, who stayed on the scene after the crash, police said.
 The driver was not impaired and speed is not suspected to be a factor in the crash.